-Criteria: The process of finalizing retirement applications should be done in a timely manner.
+- Criteria: The process of finalizing retirement applications should be done in a timely manner.
 Section 5-156e of the Connecticut General Statutes requires that the Retirement and Benefit Services Division must pay five percent interest per year on any lump sum amount owed to the retiree at the time of finalization that has not been paid within six months.
-Interest does not start accruing until after the first six months.

-Condition: Retirement allowances, cost-of-living adjustments, survivor benefits and equity refunds reviewed were properly computed.
+Interest does not start accruing until after the first six months. - Condition: Retirement allowances, cost-of-living adjustments, survivor benefits and equity refunds reviewed were properly computed.
 The backlog of retirement applications not yet finalized remains at a substantial amount.
-The backlog of retirement applications not yet finalized as of October 31, 1998 was approximately 2,860 and 1,218 on September 14, 2000.
-We were informed on June 12, 2002 that the backlog was reduced to 1,057.

-Effect: To a much lesser extent, this means that retirees may not be receiving their finalized benefit in a timely manner.
-The retirement fund must pay interest on the difference between estimated benefit amounts and the actual amount owed at the time of finalization for any period of time after the first six months.

-Cause: Among the causes were the various complexities arising from the pension agreement and other collective bargaining agreements, particularly the retroactive provisions of such agreements, the latest Early Retirement Incentive Program and compliance with the "130 percent cap" provision contained in Section 5-162 of the General Statutes.
-Service credit information is not easily obtainable because there are no accurate individual time and attendance records on the database.
+The backlog of retirement applications not yet finalized as of June 12, 2002, was approximately 1,057.
+There was a slight increase in the backlog from that time through the middle of February 2003 when the reported backlog of applications was 1,198.
+However, a significant increase in the backlog occurred as a result of the implementation of the 2003 Early Retirement Incentive Program (ERIP), which was enacted under Public Act No. 03-02, January 2003, Regular Session.
+The Division's records reveal that approximately 5,000 retirement applications were submitted with effective dates of retirement from March 1, 2003, to June 1, 2003, inclusive, as a result of the 2003 ERIP.
+As a consequence, the backlog increased to approximately 5,900 as of June 30, 2003.
+We were informed on June 3, 2004, that the backlog was reduced to approximately 5,600. - Effect: To a much lesser extent, this means that retirees may not be receiving their finalized benefit in a timely manner.
+The retirement fund must pay interest on the difference between estimated benefit amounts and the actual amount owed at the time of finalization for any period of time after the first six months. - Cause: Among the causes were the various complexities arising from the pension agreement and other collective bargaining agreements, particularly the retroactive provisions of such agreements, the latest Early Retirement Incentive Program and compliance with the "130 percent cap" provision contained in Section 5-162 of the General Statutes.
+Service credit information is not easily obtainable because there are no accurate historical individual time and attendance records on the database.
 Many of the causes for the backlog of retirement applications awaiting finalization are beyond the control of the Retirement and Benefit Services Division.

 Conclusion: No recommendation is made at this time.
-The Retirement and Benefit level existing before the 1997 Early Incentive Retirement Program.

-Services Division has made significant progress in reducing the backlog of retirement applications not yet finalized and it appears that this will continue.
-The current level of backlog has been reduced to below the records available in computer applicable form is critical to processing retirement applications in a timely manner.
-The three main types of information to be included are demographic, financial and service credit information.
+Prior to the implementation of the 2003 Early Retirement Incentive Program, the Retirement and Benefit Services Division had made significant progress in reducing the backlog of retirement applications not yet finalized.
+If not for the latest early retirement incentive, the backlog would have probably been reduced to an acceptable level.
+The Retirement and Benefit Services Division continues its efforts to reduce the backlog of retirement applications not yet finalized.